omitsis/omitsis_hotels/README.md

 Feel free to add or modify whatever you like on this sample app to simply show us some coding magic ;)

-Send us your repository link to check the solution, or just email us your source code: jmadrid[at]omitsis[dot]com.
+Send us your repository link to check the solution, or just email us your source code: info[at]omitsis[dot]com.

 Good luck!